dbashford/skelmimosa/README.md

 mimosa-skeleton
 ===========

+Mimosa needs skeletons!
+If you are using a cool suite of technologies and have a setup that you usually copy/paste around to get you started, then Mimosa needs you!
+Spend a little time and share your setup with other Mimosa users.
+See the Contribute section below.

 ## Overview

-This module adds commands for dealing with Mimosa modules.
-This module also contains the Mimosa skeleton registry file that is requested when dealing with skeletons.
+This module adds commands for dealing with Mimosa skeletons.
+This module also contains the Mimosa skeleton registry file.

+Skeletons are small starter Mimosa projects that include libraries (like, for instance, BootStrap or Backbone) and boilerplate code to jumpstart application development.

+Mimosa skeletons are hosted on GitHub, so this module has a dependency on git being installed and being available at the command line from the location the skeleton commands are executed.

-For more information regarding Mimosa, see http://mimosajs.com.
+For more information regarding Mimosa in general, see http://mimosajs.com.

 ## Install